What shouldn’t you do at a job interview? WRS take a look at some of the most common job interview mistakes and offer advice on how to avoid them!

 1. Not being fully prepared

 Start your preparation a few days before your interview.
 Research the company by looking at their website, social channels and press releases.
 Get familiar with your CV and prepare for possible interview questions.
-For more advice, take a look at our interview preparation tips blog.

 Avoiding last minute prep will help you remain as relaxed as possible the night before, allowing you to get a good night’s sleep so that you are fresh and energised for your interview, and ready to make a great impression on your interviewer.